EIzharikov/russian_jokes_generator/README.md

    Two models are stored here.
 Both are based on the same architecture — RuGPT3.
-   The difference between them is that they are retrained on different datasets: the first one is retrained on a collection of texts from the site [humornet.ru](https://humornet.ru) and the second one is retrained on the pre-prepared collection of jokes.
+   The difference between them is fine-tuning on different datasets.
+   Our model was fine-tuned on a collection of texts from [humornet.ru](https://humornet.ru).
+   As for the other model, we are giving credits to [Neural Shit](https://t.me/NeuralShit).

 2. `spider`